swannodette/swannodette.github.com/_posts/2013-08-10-autocomplete.md

 > [here](http://github.com/twitter/typeahead.js/blob/master/src/typeahead_view.js#L216).
 > In our implementation process coordination is untainted by
 > browser specific insanity; browser quirks need
-> only appear in the place where it matters - event handling and DOM
+> only appear in the place where it matters, event handling and DOM
 > manipulation!
-Again this aids code comprehension as well as
+This aids code comprehension as well as
 > code maintenance.

 We don't want hard code where completions come from: